-NEW: Specialist training in delivering effective therapy online or over the phone – join Ros Townsend and Jo Baker live online on Wednesday 25th January 23 for this jam-packed, informative session on Thurs 29th September.
+NEW: Specialist training in delivering effective therapy online or over the phone – join Ros Townsend and Jo Baker live online on Wednesday 25th January 23 for this jam-packed, informative session.
 All you need is a computer or tablet and a strong internet signal, the rest is easy – simply book your place as normal, and we will email you your confirmation.
 You will receive your Zoom link the day before the event.
-Numbers are limited – book soon to ensure your place.
+NB.
+Spaces are limited and tend to go quickly.

 EXTRA BONUS – the training is recorded, in case of technical difficulties, so you will also get a recording for 2 weeks afterwards to maximise your learning.

 Delivering online therapy, or counselling clients on the phone, requires a particular set of skills and brings with it specific considerations.
 This live online course will help you gain confidence in working safely and ethically, examining the advantages, potential drawbacks and adjustments you need to make to work remotely successfully.
 There will be plenty of time for questions, and helpful discussions with your peers and experienced tutors.

 Why take this course

 Whether you are a new practitioner wanting to develop your online practice, or an experienced therapist who has decided to start offering services online or on the phone, this course will help you gain the skills and understanding you need to do so safely and effectively.
 Unlike other online courses, this practical live online CPD training gives you the opportunity to ask our experienced tutors questions about any aspects that concern you, as well as learning from their case histories about what has worked – and what hasn’t – for them.

 Covering essential areas such as managing client expectations, setting up a therapeutic online environment, risk management, and the use and adaptation of various skills and techniques for online or telephone work, this course gives you the essential information you need to deliver therapeutic interventions remotely.